 Nevertheless, you must learn how to combine chords to create an appealing harmony on your piano.
 And there is some knowhow for this.

 If you are going from a chord to the next in a random fashion you will now and when experience dissonance.
 So how to avoid the dissonance?
 Stay in one key at a time is the simple answer.
 The table below gives you the guidelines.

 Common keys and “neighbor chords”:

 The table tells us, for example, that we can combine the chords C, Dm, Em, F, G, Am and Bdim in all possible ways … and it will not be any disharmony.

 You may wonder about the roman numerals in the table above.
-These can be use to generalize sequence of chords.
-For example, I ii iii are the same as C Dm Em or D Em F#m.
-It is a way to describe a structure more than a specific chord progression.
-Big letters (e.g. "I") is representing major and small letters (e.g. "i") are representing minor.
+These are used to generalize sequences of chords, to describe a structure instead of a specific chord progression.
+For example, I - ii - iii is the same as C - Dm - Em or D - Em - F#m.
+Big letters (e.g. "I") represents major and small letters (e.g. "i") represents minor.

 The table above serves you a foundation for tons of possible chord arrangements.
 Just staying in some of the keys and choose from the chords that belongs to it should give you thousands of possibilities.
 If you are not satisfied and want further enhancement just continue reading.

 You should combine both major and minor chords, this is a mix that enriches the music.
 Sometimes you could stick to only major or minor chords, but it often will be monotonic in longer sequences.

 The table above is focusing on major keys with a major chord as the first chord a sequence (or at least working as the tonal center).
 However, it is also possible to start a progression with a minor chord (or use it as the tonal center).